nichoth/ratchet/README.md

 )
 ```

-Pass in the public key from the previous message to ratchet the keys.
+### Pass in the public key from the previous message to ratchet the keys

 ```ts
 const [newMsg, { keys }] = message(